 One issue that may occur is dopamine dysregulation.
 This dysregulation is when the brain floods with dopamine and cannot process it.

 Typically, a person engages in behavior that their brain links with the pleasure they felt with a dopamine rush.
-But as time goes on, that person needs more of that behavior or an increasingly intense version of it to get the same effect.
+But, as time goes on, that person needs more of that behavior or an increasingly intense version of it to get the same effect.

-This need results in that person seeking out higher-risk or higher-dopamine-producing behaviors.
-But because the brain can’t process all the dopamine it produces from these behaviors, dysregulation occurs.
 In this process, the brain disables dopamine receptors.
 So, there aren’t as many places for that dopamine to go.
 It means the person can’t feel the rush they’re used to from that behavior.
 They will find themselves dependent on those behaviors to feel normal.

-Am I Addicted to Dopamine?
+Can You Be Addicted to Dopamine?

 So, can you be addicted to dopamine, which your body naturally produces?
 In short, no.

-Dopamine itself isn’t addictive.
-But it influences your behavior.
+Dopamine itself isn’t addictive, but it influences your behavior.
 Experiences that make you feel good activate the part of your brain that releases dopamine, which isn’t addictive.

-But what people often perceive as dopamine addiction can be a sign of an actual addiction.
 Things that make you feel good are why your brain releases dopamine.
 Your brain remembers a pleasurable experience, and you may try to repeat it.
-But as is the case with dopamine dysregulation, you may find that the initial experience is no longer enough to get the same rush.
+But, as with dopamine dysregulation, you may find that the initial experience is no longer enough to get the same rush.

-You may worry that seeking out positive sensations may lead to dysregulation, or engaging in pleasurable behaviors may lead to addiction later.
+You may worry that seeking out positive sensations may lead to dysregulation or engaging in pleasurable behaviors may lead to addiction later.
 And while it’s possible, remember that dopamine is a natural part of your brain’s processes.
 It’s vital for a lot of functions.

 Dopamine and Sex Addiction

-In the same way that addictive substances can cause a dopamine rush, so can sexual activity.
 Because the brain releases dopamine during sexual activity, masturbation, or viewing pornography, the brain may begin to associate those behaviors with pleasure.
 You then may seek to engage in those behaviors to experience the dopamine rush again.

 Using dopamine as a coping method will result in dopamine tolerance.
 In the case of sex addiction, this means the same sexual behaviors will no longer produce the same dopamine effects.
 The change causes people to seek out riskier behaviors to achieve the same feeling.